chainbound/bolt/README.md

 7. If the block is valid, the proposer can propose it as usual.
 If not, the proposer can self-build it.

+A diagram of this flow is available [here](https://swimlanes.io/u/hwwDL7z1P)

 ## Scope of the PoC

 This proof of concept aims to provide a working example of the flow depicted